-I have been making floorcloths for over thirty years.
-For many years I was one of the judges and later the chairperson for SALI (Stencil Artisan League, now IDAL) and their certification process.
-We would jury each applicant’s work at our annual convention.
+Hollick has been making floorcloths for over thirty years.
+For many years she was one of the judges and later the chairperson for SALI (Stencil Artisan League, now IDAL) and their certification process.
+They would jury each applicant’s work at an annual convention.
 Many applied but few passed the rigorous test.

-Stenciling is my passion.
-Each time you lift off that stencil I am amazed at what happens.
-I particularly love the work of the early stencilers and have been fortunate to tour homes here in New England that have original Moses Eaton and Rufus Porter work.
-In the past I have been recognized in Early American Life and the top 200 Craftsmen.
-My work appears in many magazines and books about decorating homes from the late 1700-early 1800’s.
-I participate in many shows like the League of NH Craftsmen and sell to places like Colonial Williamsburg.
+Stenciling is Hollick’s passion.
+Each time you lift off the stencil it is amazing to see what appears.
+She loves the work of the early stencilers and has been fortunate to tour homes in New England that have original Moses Eaton and Rufus Porter work.
+In the past she has been recognized in Early American Life and the top 200 Craftsmen.
+Her work appears in many magazines and books about decorating homes from the late 1700-early 1800’s.
+Hollick participates in many shows like the League of NH Craftsmen and sells to places like Colonial Williamsburg.

-I have done work for the Franklin Pierce homestead here in NH, and Harriet Beecher Stowe house at Bowdin College.
+Hollick has done work for the Franklin Pierce homestead in NH, and Harriet Beecher Stowe house at Bowdin College.